Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 In general, the documents you may need are:

-- Personal details of the vehicle owner: identity documentation of the owner or contact details or authorisation for clearance, if customs clearance has been carried out through the services of a customs representative.
+- Personal details of the vehicle owner: identity documentation of the owner or contact details or authorisation for clearance, if customs procedures have been carried out through the services of a customs representative.

 - International driving licence and national driving licence.